Internships & Experiential Learning

 Internships and experiential learning have become a vital part of a successful college education.
 Fortunately, The University of Scranton believes they are an integral part of the educational process.

 Internships give students the opportunity to integrate what they have learned in the classroom with what they are learning in the field.
-In the past 2 years, students have completed internships for credit at 439 organizations in 12 different states, plus the District of Columbia, China, Czech Republic, Panama and South Africa.
+The Classes of 2016 and 2017 completed internships at 992 organizations in 35 different states, plus the District of Columbia, China, Czech Republic, Panama and South Africa.
 Non-credit bearing internships are also available.
 These are less structured and do not necessarily relate to specific course work.
 Students in certain majors also apply what they have learned through meaningful clinical experiences and student-teaching.

 Recent Internship Sitesplus or minus